Daughter of man charged in Abbotsford nurse attack says she warned hospital of danger - Burns Lake Lakes District News

 “I told them the he is very, very dangerous, that they needed to take him seriously.”

 Goodkey said Heath grabbed his wife violently on a subsequent visit, but shortly after that incident, he was transferred to a medical unit on a different floor and restraints were removed.
-Goodkey said her mother told health workers at the time that a dumbbell in his new room should be removed.
+Goodkey said health workers were told that a dumbbell in his new room should be removed.

 “They weren’t taking anybody seriously when we said how sick he is and how dangerous he is,” Goodkey said.
 “They had the restraints off and then early in the morning he attacked the nurse.”